aaronspring/test_website/index.md

 The organizers invite everyone to join two town hall meetings:
 - Wednesday 2 June 2021 at 14:00 UTC [link](https://apcc.webex.com/apcc/j.php?MTID=m1e19150b271170bffa5d9ef307e96605) Meeting number: 184 987 2121 Password: 1234
 - Thursday 10 June 2021 at  7:00 UTC [link](https://apcc.webex.com/apcc/j.php?MTID=m05c8900fd832be40b3d36a4b2df441c9) Meeting number: 184 416 1520 Password: 1234

 The meetings will include a 15-minutes presentation on the competition rules and technical aspects, followed by a 45-minutes discussion for Q&A.

 A first version of the `s2s-ai-challenge-template` [repository](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template) is released.
 Please fork again or rebase.

 The deadline to apply for EWC compute access is shifted to 15th June 2021.
 Please use the [competition registration form](https://docs.google.com/forms/d/e/1FAIpQLSe49IleTxqEBFKzLdtkHvFQH0rPR16o6gfOFQ_L6cPzglAc2Q/viewform) to explain why you need compute resources.
 Please note that ECMWF just provides access to EWC, but not detailed support of how to setup your environments etc.

+The RPSS formula has change to incorporate the RPSS with respect to climatology, see [evaluation](#evaluation).

 #### 2021-05-10: Rules adapted to discourage overfitting